Tazaf/heig-mdt-gio1/subjects/introduction/README.md

 ## Expectations

-- What is your experience?
+- What is your experience? (e.g. programming languages, use at work)
 - What are your expectations?

 ## Web development?

-- Utilization of web tools is increasing (e.g. surveying, etc)
+- Utilization of web tools in the field of geomatics is increasing (e.g. geoportals, etc)
 - Increasing processing power on the client (more memory, faster cpu's)
 - Mobile development (e.g. using [Apache Cordova][cordova])